simsnet/mattermost-channel-export/README.md

 ## Disclaimer

 Playing around in your Mattermost SQL database can be extremely dangerous if you don't know what you're doing.
-Make all changes with caution, keep backups, and RTFM!
+Make all changes with caution, keep backups, and please read the docs!